cityTesting/citytesting.github.io/_posts/2021-11-16-Integration-tests-with-kafka-enbedded-kafka.md

     }<% endhighlight %>

 All the infomation comes from this [blog](https://gitbook.deddy.me/test-dintegration-avec-spring-boot-et-kafka/).
-And all the code is inside [this](https://github.com/Kevded/integration-test-spring-kafka-with-embedded-kafka-consumer-and-producer) github repository..
+And all the code is inside [this](https://github.com/Kevded/integration-test-spring-kafka-with-embedded-kafka-consumer-and-producer) github repository.